arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/ActiveFailover.md

 Manually Upgrading an _Active Failover_ Deployment
 =========================================

-This page will guide you through the process of a manual upgrade of a [_Active Failover_](../../Architecture/DeploymentModes/ActiveFailover/README.md) setup.
+This page will guide you through the process of a manual upgrade of an [_Active Failover_](../../Architecture/DeploymentModes/ActiveFailover/README.md) setup.
 The different nodes can be upgraded one at a time without incurring a _prolonged_ downtime of the entire system.
 The downtimes of the individual nodes should also stay fairly low.

-The manual upgrade procedure described in this _Section_ can be used to upgrade to a new hotfix, or to perform an upgrade to a new minor version of ArangoDB.
+The manual upgrade procedure described in this section can be used to upgrade to a new hotfix version, or to perform an upgrade to a new minor version of ArangoDB.

 Preparations
 ------------